RedDirtBits/GitResume/assets/Resume.md

 	- Replaced existing Cisco infrastructure with Extreme Networks
 	- Performed initial configuration and troubleshooting of configuration issues
 	- Responsible for Change Request submission, cut-over and short-term break/fix
 	-  Routing protocol change from EIGRP to OSPF
 	- Server Top of Rack migrations
+		- Led the effort for server migrations of two datacenters
 		- Responsible for discovery process of physical and virtual servers
 		- Applications and Application Owners
 		- Documenting cable connections
 		- Documentation of IP addresses and MAC addresses
+		- Configuration of Top of Rack Aggregation and Access switches
 	- Documentation of IDF/MDF's
 		- Identifying rack equipment
 		- Cable labeling